henley-regatta/henley-regatta.github.io/_posts/2023-08-08-InitialHomelyHubExperiences.md

 Apologies, this is a long long wall of text with no pictures.
 And there's no real conclusion to speak of either

+---
+### Update 1:  2023-08-09 13:00

-**_update 1:  2023-08-09 13:00_**: Homely called back after leaving a message on
-support line; they have fixed the account login page and I've been able to select a Tariff that more closely matches our reality.
+Homely called back after leaving a message on their support line; they have fixed the account login page and I've been able to select a Tariff that more closely matches our reality.
 Smart+ will get 2 nights where it **knows** there's cheaper electricity between 02:00 and 05:00 to _actually_ run the hot water so we can have warm showers before I give in and fall back to Smart mode...

+There's also a suggestion that my email requests were ignored because they didn't come from the account holder's email (may well have hit the "spam" folder their side).
+Since I use a unique email address for all my signups (which can _receive_ email but, crucially, I can't always _send_ email from that address) this is a _plausible_ explanation.
+Lesson for the future: if I need help use the contact phone number not email...

+---

 **tl;dr:** 10/10 idea.
 So far, 4/10 execution.
 I _hope_ I will be able to update, amend and possibly even re-write all of what follows in the near future.